Sighery/gonjalla/README.md

 methods will fail when trying to deal with those types of records (like `SSH` records).

-The code is fairly simple, and all the methods are tested by using mocks on the API request.
+The code is fairly simple, and most methods are tested by using mocks on the API request.
 The mocked returned data is based on the same data the API returns.

-These methods cover my needs, but feel free to send in a PR to add more (or to cover all types of DNS records), as long as they're all tested and documented.
+Feel free to send in a PR to add more (or to cover all types of DNS records), as long as they're tested and documented.

 ### Usage